jrjohnson1231/SpaceTeam/README.md

 TODO
 ----
 - animate simulation so we can find out what parts of planet/tensor need to be adjusted
-- come up with better way to initiate updating every planet, perhaps class static variable
+- come up with better way to initiate updating every planet, perhaps class static function

 Meetings
 --------